drchristinee1/finops-cost-to-action-pipeline/README.md

 ## Key Insight

-Engineers don’t purchase Savings Plans—but they control the workload behavior that makes commitments safe.
+Engineers don’t purchase Savings Plans, but they control the workload behavior that makes commitments safe.

 ## Run the pipeline